 Eating more high-fiber foods (such as oatmeal, oat bran, psyllium, and legumes) may help lower heart disease risk.

 There are conflicting results from studies examining whether a high-fiber diet can help prevent colon cancer.
 Some studies suggest fiber protects against the development of colorectal cancer.
-But most large, well-designed clinical studies show only a small association between how much fiber people eat and their risk of colorectal cancer.
+Most large, well-designed clinical studies, however, show only a small association between how much fiber people eat and their risk of colorectal cancer.
 In addition, fiber does not seem to protect against the recurrence of colorectal cancer in people who have already been treated for the condition.

 Other types of cancer